trick77/ipset-blacklist/README.md

 AUTO_WHITELIST=yes
 ```

 This detects all local interface IPs and queries external services (o11.net, icanhazip.com) for your public IPs.
-Useful if your server's IP ends up on a public blacklist.

 ## Dry Run Mode